|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 Trent University’s Vision statement commits to creating “vibrant, engaged and sustainable communities of learning, teaching and research committed to free enquiry and expression.”

-Trent University has an Office of Human Rights, Equity and Accessibility which oversees Trent University’s Policy on Discrimination and Harassment.
-The preamble in the Policy states that “Trent University endeavours at all times to provide a working and learning environment … that is fundamentally committed to the promotion of free inquiry and expression.
+The preamble in the Discrimination and Harassment Policy states that “Trent University endeavours at all times to provide a working and learning environment … that is fundamentally committed to the promotion of free inquiry and expression.
 Harassment, as defined in Section 3 of this policy, may interfere with the exercise of free inquiry and expression”.

 In section 3 of the Policy, harassment is defined as follows: